ryankarlos/AWS-ETL-Workflows/eventbridge-schedule-rds/README.md

 ![](../screenshots/stop-start-db-instance-workflow.png)

-This implements an automated solution for stopping/starting a RDS Postgres DB instance in a single AZ, on schedule using the combination of Amazon EventBridge and AWS Lambda.
+I found this [Tutorial Dojo article](https://tutorialsdojo.com/automatically-stop-non-production-rds-databases-with-aws-lambda-and-amazon-eventbridge/) and [AWS blog](https://aws.amazon.com/blogs/database/schedule-amazon-rds-stop-and-start-using-aws-lambda/) on automated solutions for stopping/starting RDS instances with EventBridge and Lambda very interesting so I thought I will use a more programmatic approach to implelment this which may benefit others (via aws cli and cloudformation templates) instead of configuring via the console [1][2].
+In this demo, we will schedule an RDS Postgres DB instance in a single AZ.
 This could also be extended to multiple instances but beyond the scope of this example.
 We will assume the db instance needs to be made available from 1-5pm from 25-31 May 2022.
 Furthermore, this example could also be modified to tackle this [issue](https://aws.amazon.com/premiumsupport/knowledge-center/rds-stop-seven-days/#:~:text=If%20you%20don't%20manually,system%2C%20or%20database%20engine%20version.
 ) of rds restarting automatically 7 days after it was last stopped (for maintenance jobs)